Exercise 11: Asking Questions

 - Print out something to show how it changed.

-So far you have only been printing, but you haven't been able to get any input from a person, or change it.
-You may not even know what "input" means, so rather than talk about it, let's have you do some and see if you get it.
-In the next exercise we'll do more to explain it.
+So far you have been printing strings, but you haven't been able to get any input from a person.
+You may not even know what "input" means, but type this code in anyway and make it exactly the same.
+In the next exercise we'll do more to explain input.

 1 2 3 4 5 6 7 8 9

-Notice that we put a , (comma) at the end of each print line.
-This is so that print doesn't end the line with a newline character and go to the next line.
+We put a , (comma) at the end of each print line.
+This is so print doesn't end the line with a newline character and go to the next line.

 What You Should See